BesLogic/sails-mysql-atomic/README.md

 This hook will add a `transactionId` attribute to all models in order to work properly

-Everything starts with the `SqlHelper.beginTransaction(...)` method.
+Everything starts with the `SqlHelper.beginTransaction(...) -> Promise` method.

-You need to provide a callback that setups the transaction promise.
-The promise will pass a transaction object with the following methods available:
+You need to provide a callback that receives a transaction object and that must return a promise.
+The transaction object has the following methods available:

 `.commit() -> Promise`